nosratheno/clyell/_posts/2018/2018-11-11-beef-and-mushroom-stew.md

 * 1 teaspoon of sugar
 * 1kg gravy beef
 * 1 fennel bulb
+* Potatoes

 ### Preparation

+* Boil a pot of water
+* Peel and cut potatoes
 * Crush the garlic cloves
 * Thickly slice the fennel bulb and onion
 * Roughy chop carrot
 * Roughly chop bacon and gravy beef

 ### Cooking

+* Put the potatoes into the boiling water, boil for 15 minutes, then add to slowcooker.

 * Onion Mixture
   * Add 2 tablespoons of oil and cook bacon, mushrooms, onion, garlic, and carrot, stirring until onions begin to soften.